 Short grained white rice – there are many brands you can choose from, but I do not have a preference.
 I just buy whatever is on sale, and always a Korean or Japanese brand.

 Pressed or rolled barley- barley has a lot of fiber and protein.
 It has a chewy texture and slightly nutty flavor.
 The ratio of white rice to barley that I use is 4:1

 Sweet rice (glutinous rice)- I use the same ratio of sweet rice as the barley.
 It adds a tiny bit of sweetness to the rice, and is also stickier.
 I love the subtle flavor of all of these grains combined!
 This is how my mom has made rice for years.

 Water– Unfortunately, I do not have any “fool proof” ways to measure rice against water.
 I’ve made thousands of pots of rice and just learned how to eyeball it.
 But my mom taught me a trick a while back for how you can measure it- Lay your hand flat on top of the rice and make sure the water is just covering your knuckles.
 Works every time!

-You can also just use white rice if you prefer.
-Sometimes I only use short grained white rice, and sometimes I even add other types of grains like wild rice to make purple rice!
+You can also only use short grain white rice if you prefer.
+Sometimes I only use short grain white rice, and sometimes I even add other types of grains like wild rice to make Korean purple rice!